 In addition to the above-mentioned GxP, a few others exist such as GEP (Good Engineering Practice), GAP (Good Auditing Practice), and GRP (Good Review Practice).
 These standards are not talked about very frequently although they have a significant impact on the pharmaceutical industry.

+To get a better overview, we need to take a closer look at each regulation and understand what impact they have on the standardization procedures of the products and services we use every day.
 The purpose of the guidelines is to ensure that the regulated organizations comply with the standard processes of various functions.
 They are mostly similar across all the countries and mainly focus on areas as follows:

 Related links: